OskarBukowski/hft_algo/README.md

 ## **main purpose**

-Asynchronous functions and classes download data from cryptocurrency exchanges using REST API and Websocket methods.
+Asynchronous functions download data from cryptocurrency exchanges using REST API and Websocket methods.
 All of this data is automatically stored in Postgresql database hosted on the same remote server.

 ### **key directory**

 ***db_ex_connections** --> directory where the data collectors are divied by exchanges.
-For each exchange works two scripts saving orderbooks and last trades.
+For each exchange running two scripts saving orderbooks and last trades.
 All parameters are saved into ***exchanges.txt*** file and data collectors map values from this file.
-The output of each application is a log file allowing to control the applications
+The output of each application is a .log file allowing to control the applications

 ### **automation scripts**